ToC

 • the dates you provided are correct (don’t accidentally set your end date a month later than you planned)

-• there are no grammatical or spelling errors (giving a typo-filled notice letter makes could make your manager think twice about giving you a good reference)
+• there are no grammatical or spelling errors (giving a typo-filled notice letter could make your manager think twice about giving you a good reference)

 • your contact information is up-to-date (you don’t want to miss important messages — such as tax information)